 - Trustworthy

 - Responsible

 - Fair

 - Happy

 - Confident

 - Polite

 - Well behaved

 - Helpful

 - Healthy

-- Friendly.
+- Friendly

 It is important that communication with parents remains a fundamental aspect of promoting positive behaviour in school.
-Parents are given the chance to celebrate positive behaviours with their children through the use of class Dojos, celebration assembly, communication books and visits to school.
+Parents are given the chance to celebrate positive behaviours with their children using Class Dojos, celebration assembly, communication books and visits to school.

 It is important too, that parents are made aware when their children's behaviour has not been as positive as it could be.
-Class teachers and teaching assistants will inform parents in the first instance of poor behaviour and look at ways in which to support any behavioural needs informally in the first instance.
+Class teachers and teaching assistants will inform parents in the first instance of inappropriate behaviour and look at ways in which to support any behavioural needs informally in the first instance.

-Please see SEND and Inclusion Policy for further details on specific behavioural support.
-Positive Reward System Every class operates the same system to ensure consistency of behaviour across the school.
+Please see SEN and Inclusion Policy for further details on specific behavioural support.

+Positive Reward System

+Every class operates the same system to ensure consistency of behaviour across the school.

-Class Dojos are given for showing any of the following behaviours or attitudes:
+Class dojos are given for showing any of the following behaviours or attitudes:

 - Trustworthy

 - Responsible

 - Fair

 - Happy

 - Confident

 - Polite

 - Well behaved

 - Helpful

 - Healthy

 - Friendly

-- Good playtime/lunchtime

-- I've been 'Good to be Green'

 - Plus any attitudes/skills or behaviour that individual teachers deem appropriate for their cohort of children/individuals/groups.